 How do I choose which employees to test?

 You don’t.
 The attacker does.
-When preparing for a remote social engineering test, there may be circumstances where certain employees cannot be included, however all remaining employees should be considered potential targets.
+When preparing for a remote social engineering penetration test, there may be circumstances where certain employees cannot be included, however all remaining employees should be considered potential targets.
 An attacker is best equipped with a broad and diverse list of targets spanning multiple business units, job functions, or roles.
 This allows the attacker to probe and identify where opportunity presents.
 Information gathered is repurposed and leveraged for subsequent contact attempts.
 An attacker will generally not target all employees as doing so increases the likelihood of detection.
-To simulate these conditions, the penetration tester will select targets from the list, adding targets as testing progresses, with the goal of evading detection for as long as possible.
+To simulate these conditions, our remote social engineering penetration testing experts will select targets from the list.

-Project Plan: Prior to testing, HALOCK will develop a project plan detailing the specific plan, timing, and related considerations.
-This ensure all parties know what to expect throughout the execution of testing and reporting.
+- Project Plan: Prior to remote social engineering penetration testing, HALOCK will develop a project plan detailing the specific plan, timing, and related considerations.
+This ensures all parties know what to expect throughout the execution of testing and reporting.

-Penetration Test Report: The complete results of the penetration test are documented in our content rich report which includes the background, summary of findings, detailed findings, scope and methodology, and supplemental content for context and reference.
+- Penetration Test Report: The complete results of the remote social engineering pen test are documented in our content rich report which includes the background, summary of findings, detailed findings, scope and methodology, and supplemental content for context and reference.

-- Background: An introduction of the general purpose, scope, methodology, and timing of the penetration test.
+- Background: An introduction of the general purpose, scope, methodology, and timing of the remote social engineering penetration test.

-- Summary of Findings: A concise overview summarizing the results at a glance, such as key critical findings requiring priority attention, system or recurring issues, and other general results.
+- Summary of Findings: A concise overview summarizing the social engineering assessment results at a glance, such as key critical findings requiring priority attention, system or recurring issues, and other general results.

 - Detailed Findings: Comprehensive results of each vulnerability, including a description of the vulnerability observed, the impact, recommendations for remediation, evidence where the vulnerability was observed, step-by-step demonstrations of exploits performed, and additional reference materials.

-- Supplemental Content: Additional content and guidance, such as recommended post assessment activities.
+- Supplemental Content: Additional content and guidance, such as recommended post social engineering assessment activities.